labscript-suite/labscript-suite/docs/source/project/contributing_guide.md

 7. **The core dev team will review the changes, and often ask for changes.**
    By pushing new commits to the same branch as that used by the PR, those changes will automatically be added to the PR.
+   As the core devs are busy and generally not paid for their time, we ask for some patience when waiting for responses.
+   If you have not had any responses for a week or two, please make a reminder comment to help remind the core devs of your PR.
 8. **Once all concerns are addressed, the PR can be merged by the core dev team.**
+   Once merged, your changes will be available in the mainline repository and can be used by anyone actively tracking the bleeding edge of development.
+   A proper release will be made with your changes as deemed by the core developers.
    Note that the dev team may decide that your PR should not be merged, and ultimately reject it.
    We will do our best to explain the rationale behind this decision.
    You are obviously welcome to use your code within your own installation of the **labscript-suite**, even if it is not merged into the upstream mainline.